I’m a freelance writer, journalist, and creator of Europe By Bus.

 Alternative Means Of Transport

-I’ve travelled from London to Bulgaria and back again without catching a single plane or setting foot in a car.
+I’ve traveled from London to Bulgaria and back again without catching a single plane or setting foot in a car.
 I’m a huge advocate of ground-based travel, i.e. buses, trains, and ferries because you get to see so much more.
 Places you’d never seen any other way.
 There is so much more to travel than flying.

 Glimpses into villages, isolated (or abandoned) farms, nature, cities, coastal towns.
 The palaces you don’t have time to visit individually but you still enjoy along the way.